neuropsychology/Courses/Statistics/R/English/Introduction.md

 summary(results)
 ```

-Which will return the analysis of variance table.
+This will return the analysis of variance table.

 ```
                     Df Sum Sq Mean Sq F value   Pr(>F)